 MISTAKES WORTH AVOIDING IN RETIREMENT PLANNING

 Unclear goals, I believe, leads to setting unrealistic goals.
-Hence, it’s very essential to be clear with your desires and aspirations and to set realistic and achievable goals.
+Hence, it’s very essential to be clear about your desires and aspirations and to set realistic and achievable goals.

-I have often observed, the young ones believe it’s too early to start for retirement planning, in the mid age people are loaded with responsibilities, and when they are about to retire they realise it’s too late to start.
+I have often observed, the young ones believe it’s too early to start for retirement planning, in the mid-age people are loaded with responsibilities, and when they are about to retire they realize it’s too late to start.
 Retirement often comes at the end in the financial planning list.

 Starting early has its own advantages.
 By doing so, your money gets time to multiply.
 Each gain stimulates further returns.
 However, when you start late, you miss out on the benefit of compounding.